 Enter: Contactless retail.

-Contactless Omnichannel Retail Strategies
+What’s Included in a Contactless Omnichannel Retail Strategy?

-At its core, omnichannel is how brands seamlessly engage with customers by merging physical and digital channels.
+At its core, omnichannel retail is how brands seamlessly engage with customers by merging physical and digital channels.
 Brands then use this melded experience to create the most personalized and engaging shopping environment.

 These consistent and relevant interactions foster a mutually beneficial relationship for customers and retailers, as 86% of buyers are willing to pay more for a great customer experience.